 GRAZING HANDBOOK PUBLISHED DECEMBER 2006

-The handbook is available for the low cost of $25 and includes the material in both printed form and on a CD.
+The handbook is available for a low cost and includes the material in both printed form and on a CD.
 Copies can be ordered by going to the SHOP section of the website.

 The handbook is also available here.

 Section II: Meeting Vegetation Management Goals

 Employing livestock to manipulate vegetation is as old as grazing itself.
 Promoting grazing to manage vegetation as a paid service – typically called prescribed or targeted grazing – is a more recent phenomenon.
 As targeted grazing has gained a foothold in the land management arena, both research and experience have evolved to provide land managers and grazing-service providers with more definitive tools for managing vegetation.
 This handbook represents a compilation of the latest research on harnessing livestock to graze targeted vegetation in ways that improve the function and appearance of a wide variety of landscapes.

 Karen Launchbaugh, Ph.D., a range scientist at the University of Idaho, spearheaded the project, with the assistance of John Walker, Ph.D., a range scientist at Texas A&M University, for the American Sheep Industry Association (ASI) with additional financial support from the National Sheep Industry Improvement Center.